SoCo/SoCo/README.rst

         # Play a stopped or paused track
         sonos.play()

 Example Applications
 --------------------

-To show off what can be made with SoCo, a basic commandline application and a simple web application are included in the ``examples`` folder.
+To show off what can be made with SoCo, a simple web application is included in the ``examples`` folder.

 .. figure:: https://github.com/SoCo/SoCo/raw/master/examples/webapp/screenshot.png
    :alt: Screenshot of web app